top of page

 Another consideration is running gait – forefoot running gait has many benefits but is also well documented to increase loading on the Achilles tendon, plantar fascia, and calf.
 If a change in running gait to forefoot strike contributed to the tendinopathy in the first place, have you conditioned well enough to continue this change, or will you revert back to your previous running style?

-5. Have you planned a progressive, graded return to running?
+5. Have you planned a progressive, graded return to running after your Achilles tendonitis?

 If your running was going well prior to the onset of injury, you have to bear in mind that you will not be able to immediately pick up where you left off.
 You will need time to build this back up again.
 A written plan really helps, as otherwise the chances are you’ll feel so happy to be back out there that you will keep going and going and end up overloading it again (or at least, I would!)